WAPAS NAH NéE SHAKU: COMMUNITY GARDEN

 Eligibility

-An opportunity for our Native community members to participate in their own food harvest, U-Pick days are held during the month of September when harvest is in full swing.
+An opportunity for our Native and BIPOC community members to participate in their own food harvest, U-Pick days are held during the month of September and part of October when harvest is in full swing.

 For information regarding NAYA Community Garden U-Pick Days contact Indigenous Food Sovereignty Coordinator Lucy Suppah at Lucys@nayapdx.org.